 Academic Dishonesty

 Palm Beach State College considers Academic Dishonesty, as defined in the Student Code of Conduct in this Handbook, to be a serious issue.
-The College and its Faculty understand that students may not fully understand what academic dishonesty means.
-The following is provided to clarify what constitutes academic dishonesty and the consequences that will result.
+The College and its Faculty understand that students may not fully understand what Academic Dishonesty means.
+The following is provided to clarify what constitutes Academic Dishonesty and the consequences that will result.

-WARNING: STUDENTS MAY NOT WITHDRAW FROM A CLASS TO AVOID A FAILING GRADE RECEIVED AS A RESULT OF ACADEMIC DISHONESTY OR ANY SUBSTANTIATED ACCUSATION OF ACADEMIC DISHONESTY.
+STUDENTS MAY NOT WITHDRAW FROM A CLASS TO AVOID A FAILING GRADE RECEIVED AS A RESULT OF ACADEMIC DISHONESTY OR ANY SUBSTANTIATED ACCUSATION OF ACADEMIC DISHONESTY.

 Plagiarism